Train-travel booking guide

 How to find hidden train journeys online

-Of course, booking websites don't hide journeys on purpose; rather, the booking algorithms can't cope with the task that users ask them to do.
-This video shows you how this happens and how you can find these 'hidden journeys'.
+Of course, booking websites don't hide journeys on purpose; rather, the booking algorithms can't cope with the task users ask them to do.
+This video above shows you how this happens and how you can find these 'hidden journeys'.

 These blog articles will tell you more, too: